ros2/ros2_documentation/Developer-Guide.rst

     - **The DDS/RMW implementation being used;** see [[this page|Working-with-multiple-RMW-implementations]] for how to determine which one.
 Reasoning: Communication issues may be specific to the underlying ROS middleware being used.
     - **The ROS 2 client library being used.** Reasoning: This helps us narrow down the layer in the stack at which the issue might be.
 - Include a list of steps to reproduce the issue.
-- In case of a bug consider to provide a [short, self contained, correct (compilable), example](http://sscce.org/).
+- In case of a bug consider to provide a `short, self contained, correct (compilable), example <http://sscce.org/>`__.
 Issues are much more likely to be resolved if others can reproduce them easily.
 - Mention troubleshooting steps that have been tried already, including:
     - Upgrading to the latest version of the code, which may include bug fixes that have not been released yet.
-Select "building from source" on [[this page|Installation#building-from-source]] and follow the instructions to get the "master" branches.
+Select "building from source" on `this page <Installation#building-from-source>` and follow the instructions to get the "master" branches.
     - Trying with a different RMW implementation.
-See [[this page|Working-with-multiple-RMW-implementations]] for how to do that.
+See `this page <Working-with-multiple-RMW-implementations>` for how to do that.

 Pull requests
 ^^^^^^^^^^^^^